Nancy Meyers: 1980s

-Meyers eventually returned to producing with Baby Boom (1987), a film about a New York City female executive, who out of the blue becomes the guardian of her distant cousin's 14-month-old daughter.
+Meyers returned to producing with Baby Boom (1987), a film about a New York City female executive, who out of the blue becomes the guardian of her distant cousin's 14-month-old daughter.
 The film marked her debut collaboration with Diane Keaton.
 The catalyst for the project was a series of situations that Meyers and Shyer and their friends had experienced while managing a life with a successful career and a growing family.
 Baby Boom was favorably received by critics and audiences alike.
 It was nominated for a Golden Globe Award for Best Motion Picture - Musical or Comedy and earned a respectable $1.6 million in its opening weekend in the US, and approximately $26.7 million in its entire run.
-As with Private Benjamin the film was followed by a short-lived television series starring Kate Jackson.
+As with Private Benjamin the film was followed by a short-lived television series, this one starring Kate Jackson.

 1990s

 In 1990, Meyers and Shyer, working from earlier material for the first time, re-teamed with Keaton to remake the 1950 Vincente Minnelli film Father of the Bride.
 Starring Steve Martin as a father losing his daughter and his bank account at the same time, their 1991 version was released to generally positive reception.
 It became a hit among audiences, resulting in the pair's biggest financial success yet at a worldwide gross of $90 million.
-A sequel to the film which centered around the expansion of the family, entitled Father of the Bride Part II, was produced in 1995.
+A sequel to the film was made which centered around the expansion of the family, entitled Father of the Bride Part II, was produced in 1995.
 Loosely based on the original's 1951 sequel Father's Little Dividend, it largely reprised the success of its predecessor at the box office.
 A third installment, also penned by Meyers and Shyer, failed to materialize.

 Also in 1991, Meyers contributed to the script for the ensemble comedy Once Upon a Crime (1992), directed by Eugene Levy, and became one out of several script doctors consulted to work on the Whoopi Goldberg comedy Sister Act (1992).
 Her next project with Shyer was I Love Trouble (1994), a comedy thriller about a cub reporter and a seasoned columnist who go after the same story, that was inspired by screwball comedies of the 1930s and 1940s such as His Girl Friday and Woman of the Year.
 Written for and starring Julia Roberts and Nick Nolte, the film was not well received by critics but grossed over $30 million in box-office receipts in the United States.
 While the script for Toast of the Town, another Meyers/Shyer collaboration, that Meyers described as "a Depression-era comedy about a small-town girl who comes to the big city, loses her values and then finds them again," found no buyers, another project called Love Crazy failed to materialize after lead actor Hugh Grant dropped out of the project after months of negotiations.